Pagination & Live Streaming

 - Returns updated results so your indicators stay current

-// Example: Watching a candle form in real-time
+// Watching a candle form in real-time

 let previousClose = null;

-const currentClose = page.result.close?.[page.result.close.length - 1];
+const currentClose = ctx.result.close[ctx.result.close.length - 1];

 if (previousClose !== null && currentClose !== previousClose) {

-console.log('⚡ Candle updated:', { previousClose, currentClose, lastSMA });
+console.log('⚡ Candle updated:', currentClose);

 }